 I wanted to go and learn Spanish in Spain so that I'd have plenty of opportunities to practice outside of class as well.

-When I was thinking about the things I really wanted to do for my #Anydaysgood project at the beginning of this year, this was one of the first things that made it to the list.
+When I was thinking about the things I really wanted to do at the beginning of this year, this was one of the first things that made it to the list.
 Now, I'm not a superstitious person, but people sometimes say you just have to send something into the universe and it'll come back to you.

 In this case, it did.